cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 </div>
 ```

+We will talk more about the syntax of this template when we start implementing the Editor for this app.
+However, we need to take two more steps before we view the main-board.

-Obviously we used actions and local variables in this template, so you need to replace the existing code in `cards/main-board/addon/components/isolated.js` with the below code as well
+First, obviously we used actions and local variables in this template, so you need to replace the existing code in `cards/main-board/addon/components/isolated.js` with the below code as well

 ```js
 import Component from '@ember/component';